Caroline Hebbe

-Caroline Hebbe (February 3, 1930 – 2018) was a Swedish art photographer active in the 1950s-1970s and working in a subjective style in affinity with the Fotoform movement.
+Caroline Hebbe (3 February 1930 – 2018) was a Swedish art photographer active in the 1950s–1970s and working in a subjective style in affinity with the Fotoform movement.
 She later became an international curator of Swedish arts, crafts and design.

 Career

-Caroline Hebbe, born February 3, 1930, in Uppsala, Sweden, daughter of Per Magnus Hebbe and Brita Hebbe (Benedicks), sister of Agneta Hebbe and half-sister of Marianne Wändell, had a brief career as a photographer; nevertheless, from 1949, she gained international attention for her ‘subjective’ photography.
+Caroline Hebbe, born 3 February 1930 in Uppsala, Sweden, was a daughter of Per Magnus Hebbe and Brita Hebbe (Benedicks), sister of Agneta Hebbe and half-sister of Marianne Wändell.
+She had a brief career as a photographer; nevertheless, from 1949, she gained international attention for her ‘subjective’ photography.

 After winning some contests she participated in Young Photographers II, where she exhibited nineteen photographs with a mixture of surrealistically inspired motifs, abstract compositions, portraits and documentary imagery, including a black-and-white composition entitled Venini, depicting wire mesh and a twig on an otherwise completely empty beach; an image of a haunting surrealist quality.
 The exhibition was the starting point for a heated debate in Sweden, as in the rest of Europe, around "the new image”.
 When an edited second edition of the exhibition toured New York and Paris in 1951, Caroline Hebbe was the remaining female participant.

-That year Hebbe married Hans Hammarskiöld (1925 – 2012), one of the leading names in Swedish photography.
+That year Hebbe married Hans Hammarskiöld (1925–2012), one of the leading names in Swedish photography.
 In 1952 they undertook a month-long trip to New York to study the new American photography and to meet famous photographers, including Irving Penn, Edward Steichen and W. Eugene Smith.
 Steichen was the head of the photography department at the Museum of Modern Art.
 The short meeting led to a lifelong friendship.
 Both took portraits of Steichen, and Steichen eventually became godfather of the couple's first child, their daughter Suzanne Caroline Hammarskiold, born in 1955.
 Their other children were Viveca Madeleine Hammarskiold, born 1956 and Richard Hebbe-Hammarskiold (1961).